 - Semi-Sweet Chocolate chips - Use the best quality chocolate you are comfortable purchasing, there are just a few ingredients so use the best you can.
 Mix up the chocolate with dark, white or add a little butterscotch or toffee chips.

 - Sweetened Condensed Milk - No substitutes here.
+You can make your own with this simple homemade condensed milk recipe.

 - Vanilla Extract - you can also use a vanilla paste.
 An orange extract is also nice, especially if you omit the nuts.